bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 status = 'hidden'
 +++

-The core concept in Bevy is the [ECS architecture](https://en.wikipedia.org/wiki/Entity_component_system), which stands for **Entity, Component, System**.
-It is a way of organizing the data of a program, and controlling how that data is accessed and updated.
+Bevy's architecture centers around its [ECS](https://en.wikipedia.org/wiki/Entity_component_system): E for **Entity**, C for **Component** and S for **System**.
+ECS is a high-performance way of organizing the data of a program, and controlling how that data is accessed and updated.
 ECS has been utilized in a number of commercial game engines, and has been increasing in popularity in the last several decades.
+Bevy however is relatively unique in how widely it uses these patterns: ECS in Bevy is used *everywhere*, not just for performance-critical code.

 There are two main mental models for how to think about ECS: